PySimpleGUI/PySimpleGUI/docs/cookbook.md

 #### Step 1 - Find your graphic

 There are a LOT of places for you to find your graphics.
-[This page](https://savedelete.com/design/best-free-icon-search-engines/9644/#.UINbScWWvh4) lists a number of ways to search for what you need.
+[This page](https://savedelete.com/design/best-free-icon-search-engines/9644/#.UINbScWWvh4) lists several ways to search for what you need.
 Bing also has a great image search tool that you can filter your results on to get a list of PNG files (choose "Transparent" using their "filter" on the page.)

 Here's the [search results](https://www.bing.com/images/search?sp=-1&pq=red+x+i&sc=8-7&sk=&cvid=CAF7086A80704229B299A829D60F330E&q=red+x+icon&qft=+filterui:photo-transparent&FORM=IRFLTR) for "red x icon" using Bing with a filter.